-The benefits to students of the Dream Big Club are described above, but this project also can benefit our district in important ways and support Institutional Strategic Plan Goals A, B, C, and D.
+The benefits to students of the Dream Big Club at Verdugo Campus are described above, but this project also can benefit our district in important ways and support Institutional Strategic Plan Goals A, B, C, and D.

 Goal A, "Promote and Protect Anti-Racism, Diversity, Equity, Inclusion, and Accessibility: GCC Garfield Equity Gap data shows Asian/Pacific Islanders, Black, Filipino, Latino, male students and students over 50 do not transfer from noncredit to credit at rates equal to the general noncredit population.
-Black, Filipino, male, and students under 30 do not earn certificates at the same rate as other noncredit GCC students.
 The Dream Big Club will be the strategic intervention Student Services will use to decrease these equity gaps, using intentional strategies designed to reach these important equity groups.

 Data clearly shows interactions with Garfield counseling leads to success.
 Students who interact with Garfield Counseling transfer to credit at a rate of 30.6%, while students without counseling interactions transfer at a rate of 15.9%.
 Students interacting with counseling earn noncredit certificates at a rate of 22.4%, while students without counseling interactions earn certificates at a rate of 7.7%.
-The Dream Big Club is the method we will use to broaden the population counseling and student services interacts with, increasing success and closing equity gaps.
+The Dream Big Club is the method we will use to broaden the population counseling and student services interacts with, increasing successful transfers to credit and closing equity gaps.